MadDoct/ESP-CrowAlarmInterface/README.md

 That allowed me to add reporting/control using MQTT.
 I then figured out how to extend the zone reporting for upto 16 zones and added the ability to report the alarm status, including the zone that triggered the alarm.
 I also added the possibility to activate 3 relays to activate/deactivate the alarm by simulating keyswitches.
+I had some help from ChatGPT, but to be truthfull it made a LOT of mistakes and it took me an absurdely long time to correct the parts of the code it provided and find out its mistakes...

+Some strings are in Portuguese - my native language - sorry for that.
+I will probably "correct" that in the future.

 Pinout: Converted CROW 5V clock (CLK) and data (DAT) keypad signals to 3.3V with a resistor divider.
 Then connected clock (CLK) and data (DAT) to GPIO pins D5, D6 for Esp8266